Barun Sobti & Sharad Malhotra Approached For Kasautii Zindagi Kay Reboot!

 - SHOCKING!
 Was Kuch Rang Pyar Ke Aise Bhi’s Shaheer Sheikh Cheating On Erica Fernandes?

 Ekta Kapoor's iconic love story, Kasautii Zindagi Kay is being remade!
 The show that starred Shweta Tiwari, Cezzane Khan (later replaced by Hiten Tejwani), Urvashi Dolakia and Ronit Roy in the lead roles, was a big hit!
 The show ran for seven long years.
-Recently, Ekta Kapoor revealed that she met Star Plus team and is about to announce a 'remake' of an old epic saga, which we assume to be KZK!
+Recently, Ekta Kapoor revealed that she met the Star Plus team and is about to announce a 'remake' of an old epic saga, which we assume to be KZK!
 The makers were busy finding right replacements for the iconic characters Prerna and Anurag.

 It's confirmed that Erica Fernandes will be seen reprising Shweta Tiwari's role, Prerna.